ibm-cloud-docs/sell/software-validate.md

 # Onboarding software to your private catalog
 {: #sw-validate}

-The process to onboard your software includes importing a version to your private catalog, configuring the deployment details, setting any license requirements, and validating that the version can be successfully installed on the target infrastructure that you require.
+Onboarding your software includes importing a version to your private catalog, configuring the deployment details, setting any license requirements, and validating that the version can be successfully installed on the target infrastructure that you require.
 {: shortdesc}

-The process to sell third-party software is still under development.
-With the current release, you can bring your own licenses or deliver your third-party software for free.
-If you have questions, contact us at cloud.onboarding@us.ibm.com.
+The process to sell third-party products is still under development.
+With the current release, you can bring your own licenses or deliver your product for free.
+If you have questions, contact us at cloud.onboarding@ibm.com.
 {: beta}

 ## Before you begin